 A thorough review of the impacted files revealed that sensitive consumer information was exposed.
 The types of information potentially compromised include personally identifiable information (PII) such as names, addresses, Social Security numbers, driver’s license numbers, government-issued ID numbers (including state ID cards and passport numbers), dates of birth and credit or debit card numbers.
 In addition, financial account information and protected health information (PHI), including medical and health insurance details, may also have been involved.

-The breach affected at least 1,283 individuals in Texas and 47 in Massachusetts, according to filings with state authorities.
+The breach affected at least 1,283 individuals in Texas, 80 Montana residents, 16 in New Hampshire and 47 in Massachusetts, according to filings with state authorities.
 The total number of affected individuals may be higher, as the agency also reported the incident to the California Attorney General’s office.
-The breach was officially disclosed to the California Attorney General on Aug.
-25, 2025, to the Massachusetts Attorney General on Aug.
+The breach was officially disclosed to the California, Massachusetts, New Hampshire and Montana Attorney Generals' on Aug.
 25, 2025, and to the Texas Attorney General on Aug.
 26, 2025.

 The breach is considered severe due to the breadth of information exposed, including both PII and PHI, as well as financial data.
 The unauthorized access lasted for approximately one week before it was detected and contained.
 At this time, there is no evidence that the stolen information has been misused for identity theft or fraud, but the risk remains due to the nature of the data involved.